SaudTauqeer/eventManager-React/README.md

 * Will be removing the option of letting the user input a sending email.
 The user can add a permanent sending email -> to prevent spoof emails -> and use the app as a spambot.

 * UI improvements ->  Working on letting the user edit their saved event, let them change timezone - timezone will be stored and shown in a dropdown and they can change timezones at any time.
 Add Component-specific renderings such as for event sent status, date and time rendering.
 Full-fledged Form validation such as checking for a correct email, correct time vice virsa.
 Let user delete their account permanently -> user will not be able to register with that email again as to prevent any sinister usage of the app.

+* Removing fix timezone as it's the first sign of a bad database design.
+I have worked on a solution that will be added with the rest of features that will fetch time and date based on user's Ip address.

+* Create Event page will be removed, instead a modal will be a displayed when clicked create event on the events section.
+Trying to improve overall UX experience.

 ### The core functionality of the App is working but I'm actively developing on new changes I have written in the changelog to of course make the app functional better and let users experience a more friendly and smooth experience.